-- This petticoat is better for casual Lolita and coordinates where you need a bell shape with only medium volume.
+- This petticoat is best used for casual Lolita and coordinates where you need a bell shape with minimum volume.

 - This petticoat is best suited for A-line dresses that have a lot of heavy layers or are made out of heavy material.
 It isn’t well suited for lighter weight dresses because it’s so huge.